 Ecuador Big Days Destinations

-The Big Days in Ecuador, we bird cross the country from the Pacific to the Amazon Rainforest, visit to all birding destinations at each bioregion such as the Cloud Forest, Andes, Foothills, Amazon and Galapagos.
+The Big Days made it to Ecuador, we GO BIRDING across country from the Pacific Ocean to the Amazon Rainforest, visiting all the world birding destinations at each Bioregion such as the Western Chocó Cloud Forest, Andes, Foothills, Amazon and Galapagos Islands.

 We have Set Three Big Days Destinations: